marinapapap/CV/README.md

 ## Marina Papapetrou

 A creative individual looking for a role as a Full Stack Junior Developer, I am an enthusiastic team player that will ensure any project reaches completion to the highest of standard.
 As a former freelance business owner in video production, I am a self-starter that requires little motivation to push for the best results.
-I regularly delivered high quality products to my clients and constantly seeked to level-up my skills through my own research.
+I regularly delivered high quality products to my clients and constantly seek to level-up my skills through my own research.
 With the tech industry ever-evolving, I see an unlimited potential that I, as a creatively-minded person, am eager to explore through software development.
 I look forward to bringing new ideas to the company I work for - ensuring we keep up with the latest trends in web app design and development.

 ## Projects